modprods/UEWebsocket/README.md

 # Install
 This is a normal plugin, if you are a beginner and don't know how to install it, please watch the video on my [another plugin](https://github.com/feixuwu/UnrealEngine4-Admob).

+If you need connect wss address, you may need copy the CA folder to your own project content directory.
 If you have any problem, please email me:feixuwu@outlook.com.

 # Usage